Dissident Websites

 But if I die in France, I will be buried in a normal-sized grave which I have attractively-planted, in a leafy corner of an unusually well-sited municipal graveyard with a fine view over the village of Saint-Antonin-Noble-Val - where I once also planted a little and varied orchard containing quince, medlar, persimmon, almond, apple, plum, cherry, amelanchier, crab-apple and pear-trees.

-I have 'abnormal' tendencies - on the one hand: Aspergerish, and on the other: bi-polar.
+I have 'abnormal' tendencies - on the one hand: Aspergerish, and on the other: mildly bi-polar.

 I am a thief, but not a liar.
-I write corrections in library books."
+I write comments and corrections in library books."

 [revised 2021]